 4. Love8 — Notes, Light Location Sharing, And Relationship Tracking

 Love8 blends virtual pets, location sharing, and relationship reminders into one playful hub for couples.
 When I tested it, my partner and I were working across different cities.
 I fed our virtual pet mid-afternoon, and on both our screens a “Miss You” effect popped up with a little heart animation that nudged us into a shared laugh and text session.
-Later, I checked the real-time location and battery widget on my home screen and saw both details update live ( as in you can see your partners location and battery level if you give access to) a small, reassuring moment that helped me feel closer, even during a busy day and know that my partner is safe.
+Later, I checked the real-time location and battery widget on my home screen and saw both details update live (if access is enabled).
+It was a small, reassuring moment that helped me feel closer, even during a busy day.

 Love8 also supports Special Day reminders (birthdays, anniversaries), a shared Stories journal where each of you can add photos or notes, and a widget that surfaces this content right on your home or lock screen.
 These are all confirmed in the official App Store and Play Store descriptions.